References to other media

 Weapons and utilities

-2. The english description of the Handgun "Come on, make my day." parodies a phrase said in the scene of the film Sudden Impact: "Go ahead, make my day"
+2. The English description of the Handgun "Come on, make my day." parodies a phrase said in the beginning of a scene of the film Sudden Impact: "Go ahead, make my day".
+It also transcripts precisely the phrase said in the end of the film.

 4. The English description of Mail Strike in Worms Armageddon alludes to the working class: "Mail Strike - Ultimate tool of the disgruntled postal worker."